 If you have a website, you will want to include images on it regardless of the type of business you have.
 The images that you place on the website also needs to help support your SEO efforts.
 Many of the tips that you can use for image optimization are simple to implement, but they will make a big difference in terms of greater visibility.

-According to an SEO provider in Perth, Australia, called Digital Monopoly the first thing that you need to consider when looking at images is the size of the file.
+According to an SEO provider in Perth, Australia, called Digital Monopoly the first thing that you need to consider when looking at search by image is the size of the file.
 If the image does not load quickly, your user’s patience will not only be tested, it will send a negative signal to Google.
 Site loading speed is an important ranking factor and this will include all of the images you have.

 To prepare your image for the internet, you need to make the right choice when creating the file instead of trying to manipulate it after uploading it to your website.
 You should never upload a large image and then force it to be viewed in a smaller resolution via HTML attributes.
 When you are optimizing your image, you want the dimensions to be as large as possible, but the storage space to be as small as possible.

 You will be able to achieve this by compressing the image.
 This means that the file size is reduced, but the image will retain the quality appearance.
 There are a number of free compression tools that you can use to achieve this.